vsergeev/luaradio/new-to-sdr.md

 offset frequencies of 125 to 155 MHz.

-While bandwidth, resolution, and tuning range are the basic specifications of an SDR receiver, other figure of merits and design considerations can dramatically affect an SDR receiver's fidelity and usability.
+While bandwidth, resolution, and tuning range are the basic specifications of an SDR receiver, other figures of merit and design considerations can dramatically affect an SDR receiver's fidelity and usability.

 ### RTL-SDR dongle